qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 .. tip:: **Edit symbol directly from layer panel**

-   If in your **Layers Panel** you have layers with categories defined through categorized, graduated or rule-based style mode, you can quickly change the fill color of the symbol of the categories by right-clicking on a category and choose the color you prefer from a |colorWheel| :sup:`color wheel` menu.
+   If in your **Layers Panel** you have layers with categories defined through categorized, graduated or rule-based symbology mode, you can quickly change the fill color of the symbol of the categories by right-clicking on a category and choose the color you prefer from a |colorWheel| :sup:`color wheel` menu.
    Right-clicking on a category will also give you access to the options **Hide